 L’Arbre aux Hérons is the most ambitious and crazy project at La Galerie des Machines in Nantes.
-The Heron Tree, when finished, will be a giant tree made of steel and wood 50m wide and 35 m high where people will be able to walk from branch to branch and enjoy amazing views of the Loire River and the city.
+When finished, the Heron Tree will be a giant tree made of steel and wood 50m wide and 35 m high where people will be able to walk from branch to branch and enjoy amazing views of the Loire River and the city.

 The Heron Tree will be populated with living machines like hummingbirds, spiders or caterpillars, and other creatures like carnivore plants.
 And of course, there will be the herons!
 Two giant herons will be flying around the tree with the possibility of transporting up to 12 people from branch to branch.

-Today visitors can see some prototypes at La Galerie des Machines.
-The staff introduces the project and also does some live testings so people can enjoy short rides on these machines.
+Today visitors can see some machine prototypes at La Galerie des Machines.
+The staff introduces the project, and there are some live tests so people can enjoy short rides on these machines.

 La Galerie des Machines, Nantes

-This is the place where Les Machines de l’ Ile are born.
+This is the place where Les Machines de L’ile were born.
 La Galerie des Machines is located in the old shelters of the former shipyards in Nantes.
-These buildings were originally used for ship construction and later used as business sites until the arrival of the machinists.
+These buildings were originally used for ship construction and later used as business sites until the arrival of the quirky machinists.

 During the visit, the machinists introduce the project of l’Arbre aux Hérons and its living machines.
-Also, they invite some of the visitors to test the machines with them or even by themselves.
+Also, they invite some of the visitors to test the machines with them or alone.

-We found the concept of La Galerie des Machines as “tourist attraction” very interesting because in this way people, especially locals, can follow the evolution of the Heron Tree while helping with the funding of the project (entrance ticket for adults costs 8,50€, 6,90€ for kids).
-The Heron Tree will be ready in 2022 and we are sure it will be a blast!
+We found the concept of La Galerie des Machines as a ‘tourist attraction’ very interesting because in this way, people, especially locals, can follow the evolution of the Heron Tree while helping with the funding of the project (entrance ticket for adults costs 8,50€, 6,90€ for kids from 4 to 17).
+The Heron Tree will be ready in 2022, and we are sure it will be a blast!